salesforceidentity/login-widget-example/README.md

 Steps to deploy
 ---------------
-1. Deploy [package] this package to your org.
+1. Deploy this [package] to your org.
 The package is an Apex classes needed by the Login Widget
 2. Go to the force.com site that underlies your Community.
 	* Click on public access settings and add 'SalesforceLoginWidgetXAuthServer' as an allowed Apex Class.
 [Read this for more information on how to do this](https://developer.salesforce.com/blogs/developer-relations/2012/02/quick-tip-public-restful-web-services-on-force-com-sites.html)
 	* Make the 'loginservice' and 'loginpage' VisualForce Pages publically accessible as well.